KansasCityWomeninTechnology/cocktails-worksheets/docs/css/2-selectors/README.md

 1. Select a background color for the "Drink menu" section.

-1. Note the HTML element for "Drink menu" in the _index.html_.
+1. To add the background color for the "Drink menu" section, we need to know which HTML element is used for the section.
+In VS Code, open _index.html_ and find the HTML element for "Drink menu".

    > [!TIP]
    > You can search for and find "Drink menu" in the _index.html_ in VS Code.
 In the toolbar, select **Edit** :fas fa-long-arrow-alt-right: **Find in Files** or click on the magnifying glass on the left toolbar (where you installed Extensions).
 You can also use a [keyboard shortcut](/css/references/).